Matgenix/jobflow-remote/doc/source/user/runner.rst

 as a daemon, and, as explained in the :ref:`setup options` section, there are several possible configurations.
 It is thus possible for a user to mistakenly start the runner daemon on two different locations.
-While this should not corrupt the database, thanks to the locking mechanism, it may be confusing as a user may be unaware that a runner is already active on some machine.
+While this should not corrupt the database, thanks to the locking mechanism, it may still generate errors since the Job outputs could be downloaded from one of the runners and another one may try to complete it, but without having access to the downloaded files.
+This can be confusing as a user may be unaware that a runner is already active on some machine.
 To mitigate the possibility of this to occur, jobflow-remote also adds information in the database about the machine where a ``Runner`` daemon is started.
 The code will then prevent the system to start a daemon on a different machine.
 All the